bastijnv/hsdp-ade-demo/articles/gamma.md

     patientapi: /patient/**
 ```

-This gives URLs like <http://localhost:8765/api/patient/123> instead of <http://localhost:8765/patientapi/patient/123> as we used in the previous posts.
+This gives URLs like <http://localhost:8765/api/patient/123> instead of <http://localhost:8765/patientapi/patient/123> as we
+used in the previous articles.
 The route to the composite-service is also replaced with a route to the api-service.

 ### Microservices
 The *patient-api-service* must be configured to be an OAuth Resource Server.
 As you might guess, again Spring helps us out by providing a